 This card comes with a $95 annual fee and no foreign transaction fees.

-The Capital One VentureOne Rewards Card offers a one-time bonus of 20,000 miles once you spend $500 on purchases within 3 months from account opening, equal to $200 in travel.
+The Capital One VentureOne Rewards Card offers 40,000 miles once you spend $1000 on purchases within 3 months from account opening, equal to $400 in travel.

 This card comes with no annual fees and no foreign transaction fees which is a great choice as your go-to travel card!

-The Capital One SavorOne Cash Rewards Credit Card offers a one-time $200 cash bonus after spending $500 on purchases within the first 3 months from account opening.
+The Capital One SavorOne Cash Rewards Credit Card offers $200 cash back after spending $500 on purchases within 3 months from account opening.

-You'll earn an unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart and Target, plus 1% on all other purchases.
+• 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart® and Target®), plus 1% on all other purchases.

 This card comes with no annual fee and no foreign transaction fees.